 Camille Claudel wanted to be more than his assistant and lover.
 A contract from October 1886 shows a promise from Rodin; he says he will end all other relationships (with all his former models and with Rose) to marry Camille.
 The contract was never fulfilled.
 In her work, L'Age Mûr (1894), Camille Claudel depicts the love triangle between Rodin, Rose, and herself.
 By the time Rodin's The Kiss was presented at the 1898 Salon, their affair had ended.

-It wasn't long after that when Camille began her descent into mental illness.
+It wasn't long after that Camille began her descent into mental illness.
 She destroyed many of her sculptures and drawings.
 In March 1913 Camille was committed to a mental hospital where she stayed until her death in 1943.
-The Rodin Museum houses a collection by Camille Claudel.
+The Rodin Museum houses a collection of the works of Camille Claudel.
 The 1988 film, Camille Claudel with Isabelle Adjani playing the title role, is an emotional, gut-wrenching examination of her life.

 Cheese & Wine Tasting in a Paris Cellar |